-• And many other dangers
+• Exposure to drugs, violence

+And..and…and many more social crimes

 A parent are following their kid and control him all the moment

+So what should the parents do?

+Leave all their daily chores and start to monitor what their children doing on tablets, mobiles?

 Should parents permanently abandon their lives and care for their children?
 It's not like that ...

 Parents get tired, the child is also upset with them and throws the tablet aside and cries out there .The question mark appears on the parent's head ...
 The hour is filled up to indicate how much the tablet is used, and the healthy and good games and cultural and religious apps, Be seen

+Narration:

-Narration: So, how can we ensure that our kids use limited time on the tablet, and during this time they only have access to healthy, informative and relevant to our religious content?
+How do we ensure our kids use limited time on tablet and they are watching safe content which are religiously justified and permissible?

-Tablet SafeKIDS
+We all are concerned about Halal food, Halal drinks, Halal cosmetic but what about Halal content?

+Tablet ORWA TAB ( O= Only R=regulated W= Web A= Access)

 Icons and features are seen on the tablet

-Narration : These tablets only allowed to connect to resources created by children's religious and cultural experts and are limited to receive safe games, apps, movies and etc.
+Narration : Orwa Tab connects to our private cloud servers which provide regulated child content produced by child religious and cultural experts; thus limiting it to safe games, apps, movies , cartoons etc.… and for sure .. there is an enough that your child will not exhausted.

 Menu of the age and gender setting are seen on the tablet , when its software is installing

-Narration : Meanwhile, this tablet are adjustable by the parents in accordance with the age and gender of the child.
+Narration : Parents can tune the content level based on their child’s age and gender.
+Meanwhile, this tablet are adjustable by the parents in accordance with the age and gender of the child.

 The tablet is hovering in the cadr and the features words are seen with a line connected to it